NoahTheDuke/lazytest/README.md

 ## Setup and Teardown

-To handle set up and tear down of stateful architecture, Lazytest provides the hook macros `before`, `before-each`, `after-each`, `after`, and `around`, along with the helper function `set-ns-context!`.
+To handle set up and tear down of stateful architecture, Lazytest provides the context macros `before`, `before-each`, `after-each`, `after`, and `around`, along with the helper function `set-ns-context!`.
 You can call them directly in a `describe` block or add them to a `:context` vector in suite metadata.
 (To read a more specific description of how this works, please read the section titled `Run Lifecycle Overview`.)

 ```clojure
 (require '[lazytest.core :refer [expect-it before before-each after-each after around]])